sayakpaul/portfolio/_pages/xyz.md

 permalink: /xyz/
 ---

-In this page, I have listed some things that I do/used to do in the pursuit of "happyness".
+On this page, I have listed some things that I do/used to do in the pursuit of "happyness".

 ## Misc